RiceAllDay22/CSR_Arduino_Codes/README.md

 # CSR_Arduino_Codes

-This repository contains codes and documents for operating many different sensors and modules. <br>
-The Individual_Modules folder contains projects where only one electronic module is used. <br>
-The Data_Loggers folder contains projects where multiple modules are used to collect data.
+This repository contains guides, codes, schematics, and datasheets for operating various sensors and modules.
+The Individual_Modules folder includes projects that focus on only one electronic component, such as a CO2 sensor.
+The Data_Loggers folder contains projects that combine multiple modules to create a device for collecting data.
+Lastly, the projects housed in the Miscellaneous_Modules folder are not intended for data logging but still utilize numerous components to achieve a purpose.

 ## CO2 Sensors
 - Sensirion SCD30